dakrone/nile/README.md

 track of the bytes that have passed through the stream.
 Once the stream has been closed, the handler will be called with the count of bytes that have been passed through the stream.

+Note: works on either an InputStream or an OutputStream

 ## License